murrahjm/jekyll-now/_posts/2018-5-14-PSFreeBurritos.md

 Supply values for the following parameters:
 On a scale of 1 to 5 how would you rate the taste of your food: 1
 ```
 Now that looks like the kind of survey question we want to actually ask!
 And because it's in the param block we still have our parameter validation and all that.
-The downside is that our variable name is rather unwieldy, and in fact in our function we have to reference the whole thing like this:
+The downside is that our variable name is rather unwieldy, and in fact in our function any time we want to use that variable we have to reference the whole thing like this:

 ```powershell
 write-output ${On a scale of 1 to 5 how would you rate the taste of your food}